 - 1 tablespoon ground cumin

 - 3 tablespoons lime juice

 Prepare the Barbacoa Beef:

-- Place the beef in your crock pot and sprinkle with salt.
-Add the broth, chilis in adobo sauce, and ground cumin to a blender and blend until smooth.
+- Add the broth, chilis in adobo sauce, ground cumin, and lime juice to a blender and blend until smooth.
 Pour this mixture into the crock pot and cover.
 Set on low for 8 to 12 hours.

 - When the barbacoa beef is ready, transfer the beef roast to a cutting board and use two forks to shred it.
 Transfer the shreds back to the crock pot for 15 minutes (or more) to absorb the juices.

 Prepare Cabbage Slaw: